buiedev/buiedev/README.md

 ## Welcome to buiedev !!!

-_**The Github README page about its maintainer, M. Adam Buie (that's me)!**_

-Currently, and probably foremoast, I am by know means a program, software designer, infrastructure architect, or any other extremely important person as I do not how to code all that well -- yet!
-This profile collection is more about my journey learning to code, the things I am able to do with the skills that
-I develop, and also place some of what I do professionally on exhibiit: Electronic Data Interchange X12 consulting and business and systems analysis.
+Currently, and probably foremoast, I am by know means a professional programmer, software designer, infrastructure architect, or any other extremely important person as I do not how to code all that well -- yet!
+This profile collection is more about my journey learning to code, the things I am able to do with the skills that I develop, and also place some of what I do professionally on exhibiit: Electronic Data Interchange X12 consulting and business and systems analysis.
 I plan on exhibiting some codde that I create, and as I am mostly intersted in cloud severless, distributed architecture, I am hoping to learn more about that as well and hopefully have some work examples for you on that as well.

 #### A Short Professional Summary About Me